 This is a guest blog post by Malavika Kannan, a senior from Seminole High School in Sanford, Florida.
 She is a national winner of the 2017–18 Letters About Literature contest, a reading and writing competition for students in grades four through 12 that involves reading a work and writing to its author (living or dead). […]

 This is a guest blog post by Maya Mau, a 10th-grade student at West Windsor–Plainsboro High School North in Plainsboro Township, New Jersey.
 She is a national winner of the 2017–18 Letters About Literature contest, a reading and writing competition for students in grades four through 12 that involves reading a work and writing to […]

 This is a guest post by Ena Selimovic, a winner of this year’s National Collegiate Book Collecting Contest, which recognizes outstanding book collecting by college and university students.
 The Library co-sponsors the contest with the Antiquarian Booksellers’ Association of America, the Fellowship of American Bibliographic Societies and the Grolier Club.
 Selimovic is working on a […]

 This is a guest post by Andrew Gaudio, a reference librarian in the Researcher and Reference Services Division.
 As the Library of Congress’ specialist in Latin language and literature, I have come to appreciate a small but important body of Latin texts from the American British colonies and early United States written during the 17th, […]

-(The following is a guest post by Guy Lamolinara, communications officer in the Center for the Book at the Library of Congress.)
-There is still time to get your application in for a Library of Congress Literacy Award.
-The deadline is midnight EDT on March 31.
-By spending just a few hours to fill out […]
+This is a guest post by Guy Lamolinara, communications officer in the Center for the Book at the Library of Congress.
+Do you work in the field of literacy or know someone who does?
+Then you may want to consider applying for a Library of Congress Literacy Award.
+Applications will be accepted from organizations that […]